-It was found very convenient, to expose in public a small figure, or a single letter, to notify the exact time when certain general works were to be begun in common, and when certain feasts were to be cele-The use of these figures appeared so convenient, that they by brated. degrees extended it to more things than the order of the calendar.
-Several symbols, fit to inform the people of certain truths, by some analogy or relation between the figure and the thing they had a mind to have understood, were devised.
+It was found very convenient, to expose in public a small figure, or a single letter, to notify the exact time which certain general works were to be begun in common, and when certain feasts were to be celebrated.
+The use of these figures appeared so convenient, that they by degrees extended it to more things than the order of the calender.
+Several symbols, fit to inform the people of certain truths, by some analogy or relation between the figure and the thing they have a mind to have understood, were devised.

 This method of saying or showing one thing, to intimate others, is what induced among the eastern nations the taste of allegories.
-Thev preserved, for a long time, the method of teaching every thing under symbols, calculated, by a mysterious outside, to excite curiosity, which was afterwards recompensed by the satisfaction of having discovered the truths which they concealed.
+They preserved, for a long time, the method of teaching everything under symbols, calculated, by a mysterious outside, to excite curiosity, which was afterwards recompensed by the satisfaction of having discovered the truths which they concealed.
 Pythagoras, who had travelled among the eastern nations, thence brought that custom to Italy.

 Ham, and those of his descendants who came to inhabit the banks of the Nile, and the whole Lower Egypt, first tried to cultivate the earth according to the order of the year, and in the manner used in other countries; but no sooner were they ready to cut down their harvest, in the driest season of the year, and without the least appearance of rain, but the river swelled, to their great amazement: it flowed on a sudden over its banks, and took from them those provisions which they thought themselves already sure of.
-The waters continued to rise to the height of twelve, fourteen, or even sixteen cubits, t covered all the plains,
+The waters continued to rise to the height of twelve, fourteen, or even sizteen cubits,† covered all the plains, carried away their cattle, and even the inhabitants themselves.
+The inundation lasted ten or eleven weeks, and oftentimes more.